Arlet/verilog-65C02-microcode/README.md

 Unlike my previous verilog-6502, this core targets asynchronous memories.

 ## Design goals
 The main design goal is to minimize the slice count.
+The first version will probably use a block RAM for microcode.

 ## Code
 Code is not complete.
 This is a work in progress.